 Your coach told you that you need to get stronger.
 He suggested you take protein powder to help increase your muscle mass.
 When you get home from training, you type “protein powder” into google.
 Thousands and thousands of various types and brands show up.
 Every “top 10 protein powders” list is different and you are so overwhelmed – you have no idea where to start.

 The first main question seems to be : Do you want a plant-based protein or a whey-based protein?

 What’s the difference?
 Is one healthier than the other?

 Before we dive into the difference between whey and plant-based protein, let’s start with the basics.
 What does protein even do?
 Well, protein is one of the essential nutrients that provide energy (calories) for the body.
 It is composed of small building blocks called amino acids.
 These amino acids are broken down by your body and are used for the building, maintenance, and repair of tissues.
 This includes your lean muscle mass!

-It is extremely important in a soccer player’s diet to have adequate protein throughout the day.
+It is extremely important in an athlete’s diet to have adequate protein throughout the day.
 During training, your muscle mass is broken down to allow for adaption.
 This adaption helps your muscle to grow back stronger.
 By providing protein after training (and throughout the day), you can optimize this process to become a stronger and more powerful player.

 How much Protein do I Need?